piscinajs/piscina/README.md

 there will be less of a performance hit.

-In applications using Piscina, it will be most effective to use a combination of these three appoaches and tune the various configuration parameters to find the optimum combination both for the application workload and the capabilities of the deployment environment.
+In applications using Piscina, it will be most effective to use a combination of these three approaches and tune the various configuration parameters to find the optimum combination both for the application workload and the capabilities of the deployment environment.
 There are no one set of options that are going to work best.